eladkarako/exiftool-source/README.md

 WRITING READ-ONLY FILES
     In general, ExifTool may be used to write metadata to read-only files provided that the user has write permission in the directory.
-However, there are two cases where file write permission is also required:
+However, there are three cases where file write permission is also required:

     1) When using the -overwrite_original_in_place option.

+    2) When writing only pseudo System tags (eg. FileModifyDate).

-    2) On Windows if the file has Unicode characters in its name, and a) the -overwrite_original option is used, or b) the "_original" backup already exists.
+    3) On Windows if the file has Unicode characters in its name, and a) the -overwrite_original option is used, or b) the "_original" backup already exists.